MicrosoftDocs/playfab-docs/playfab-docs/miscellaneous/hold-topics/building-blocks.md

 ## Player data

-These are **Key/Value Pairs (KVPs)** of data that are attached to the player account.
-This data can be *public* or *private*, and can also be restricted to **Readable/Writable**, **Only Readable** or **Only Writable**.
+These are Key/Value Pairs (KVPs) of data that are attached to the player account.
+This data can be *public* or *private*, and can also be restricted to Readable/Writable, Only Readable or Only Writable.

 ## Player inventory/Item instance

-All **PlayerAccounts** have an inventory.
-The inventory contains all of the owned **ItemInstances** as well as the item history to-date.
+All player Accounts have an inventory.
+The inventory contains all of the owned ItemInstances as well as the item history to-date.

 ## Player statistics

-Statistics are a special form of **PlayerData** that is a set restricted to <**string, int**>.
+Statistics are a special form of player data that is a set restricted to <string, int>.
 These statistics are saved to the player account and can be used to automatically generate leaderboards.

 ## Publisher data

-Similar to **TitleData**, **PublisherData** represents any data stored at the publisher level.
+Similar to TitleData, PublisherData represents any data stored at the publisher level.
 This is a special set of data that ise accessible from any title tied to the corresponding publisher ID.

 This is useful for cross-game promotionals, as well as general developer and studio news that might be interesting to the community.

 ## Push notifications

 PlayFab provides both server and client support for push notifications.
-For clients, PlayFab offers the ability to bind player accounts to your **Developer GCM & APNS** messaging channels.
+For clients, PlayFab offers the ability to bind player accounts to your Developer GCM & APNS messaging channels.

-For servers, we provide an **API** to send push messages directly to a player account.
+For servers, we provide an API to send push messages directly to a player account.
 Developers can send an unlimited number of push messages at no additional charge.

 ## Rules (PlayStream)

-These are the conditions by which **PlayStream** events are evaluated.
+These are the conditions by which PlayStream events are evaluated.

 1. **Filters** (**Logical AND**) - Provides the ability to add logical conditions, where all conditions must be passed before triggering actions.
 2. **Groups** (**Logical OR**) - Provides the ability to add optional *logical* conditions, where at least *one* *group must be evaluated as *True** before triggering actions.